WeblateOrg/weblate/docs/admin/access.rst

 Managing users and groups
 -------------------------

-All users and groups can be managed using the Weblate admin interface, available under :file:`/admin/` URL.
+All users and groups can be managed using the Django admin interface, available under :file:`/admin/` URL.

 .. _manage-acl: